garbados/garbanzo-db/readme.md

 ### Options

 * `db`: the storage backend garbanzo-db uses to store data.
 Defaults to [LevelDOWN][].
 * `cache`: an optional storage engine to use as a cache.
-Defaults to none, but if you want a cache, I recommend [MemDown][].
+Defaults to none, but if you want a cache, I recommend [MemDOWN][].
 * `cache_ttl`: an optional integer indicating how many seconds data in the cache will go unused before expiring.
 * `path`: path to the database folder, as in, where garbanzo-db should store data.
 Defaults to `./.garbanzo`.